 Ms. Antonowsky is a clinical social worker specializing in the care of women with breast cancer and people affected by serious and chronic illness.

-Dr. Barg is assistant professor of family medicine and community health in the school of medicine and assistant professor in the department of anthropology at the University of Pennsylvania.
+Frances K. Barg, PhD, is associate professor of family medicine and community health in the school of medicine and associate professor in the department of anthropology at the University of Pennsylvania.